Mexican Heather – Cuphea hyssopifolia [KYOO-fee-uh, hiss-sop-ih-FOH-lee-uh] is a small shrub belonging to the Lythraceae family.

 Suggested Mexican Heather Uses

-It also works well for edging paths or adding a container plant to patios and decks.
+Plant Mexican heather along edging paths or grow as a container plant on patios and decks.